ccwang002/ccwang002.github.io/content/blogs/2015-09/0927_seqtk.md

 ```bash
 gzcat myseq.fq.gz | sed -n '1~4s/^@/>/p;2~4p' | gzip > myseq.fa.gz
 ```
-But things get complex really fast when one wants to additionally do reverse complement, randomly sample a subset of reads, and many other sequence manipulation.
+But things get complex really fast when one wants to additionally do reverse complement, randomly sample a subset of reads, and many other types of sequence manipulation.
 Efficiency matters if those tasks are applied to tens of millions of reads.
-Even a few nanoseconds of computing difference per read matters at this scale of reads.
+Even a few nanoseconds longer of computing time difference per read can make a difference at this scale of reads.

 ### Seqtk

 So [seqtk] comes into rescue.
 It is written in C and MIT licensed.
 [A quick comparison][fastqa-conversion] shows it is generally faster than other UNIX-based solutions, let alone implementations based on scripting languages.

-Seqtk bundle many other operations, but I'll just mention those I frequently use.
+Seqtk bundles many other operations, but I'll just mention those I frequently use.

 ```bash
 $seqtk